 July 11th: Belonging and Not Belonging: the Immigrant Experience in Modern British Art

 Whether we choose to admit it or not, British art has been enriched by the presence of artists from elsewhere for many centuries.
-By tracing the contribution of foreign artists, with particular emphasis on the early twentieth century to the present day, while not underestimating the obstacles that faced them, this new lecture (also available as a study day) will examine a neglected yet extremely topical aspect of British cultural history.
+By tracing the contribution of foreign artists, with particular emphasis on the early twentieth century to the present day the lecture will examine a neglected yet extremely topical aspect of British cultural history.
 Artists to be discussed include Hans Holbein, Anthony van Dyck, James McNeill Whistler, David Bomberg and Mark Gertler, John Heartfield and Oskar Kokoschka, Lucian Freud and Frank Auerbach, Chris Ofili and Yinka Shonibare.

 London-based freelance lecturer, writer and exhibition organizer.
 Has lectured for Tate, the National Gallery, the Royal Academy of Arts, the Open University, Sotheby’s Institute of Art and the Courtauld Institute of Art.
 Associate Lecturer at Birkbeck College since 2005, and has led many tours.
 Publications include Understanding Modern Art (1991), The Nude (1992), Chagall (1998/2001), The Private Life of a Masterpiece (2001) and The Art and Life of Josef Herman (2009).
 Her book on Art and the Second World War was published by Lund Humphries in October 2013.